jordannbeattie/craftcms-hubspot-forms/README.md

 By continuing, each of the old fields will be updated to the HubspotFormDropdown provided with this plugin.

+Once the command has been run, you should rebuild your project config with `php ./craft project-config/rebuild` to ensure all fields are synced correctly.

 Once this is complete, you should update your templates to use the new syntax.

 **Old syntax:**